 One of the hardest parts of dealing with a functioning alcoholic husband or wife is forgetting how to take care of yourself.
 Your thoughts are often consumed by what they’re doing, are they getting high, are they drinking, what if they overdose, or get a DUI, the list is endless.
 The racing thought trains never slow down.
-The mental and emotional disruption an alcoholic or addicted spouse brings to our lives makes it nearly impossible to be healthy for ourselves.
+The mental health impact and emotional disruption an alcoholic or addicted spouse brings to our lives makes it nearly impossible to be healthy for ourselves.
 Even if your spouse is capable of doing tasks like going to work, it’s still troubling knowing the amount of alcohol or substances they are consuming.
 Just as your alcoholic spouse isn’t healthy and can’t help themselves, the same applies to you.
 You must be able to be healthy to take care of yourself.

 Taking care of yourself can start at any time.
 Remember that it is for you.
 A popular way that the loved ones of an addict or alcoholic get help is through programs like Al-Anon or Nar-Anon that are for the loved ones of people with substance use disorders.
 These support groups offer you the support of people who have been through what you’re facing and can help you teach you how to care for yourself.
 Having the experience of others and the advice can change how isolated you tend to feel when you’re stuck in your spouse’s functioning addiction.
-It’s essential to learn to take care of ourselves first if we can’t help ourselves, there’s no way we can even begin to help another person.
+It’s essential to learn to take care of ourselves first.
+If we can’t help ourselves, there’s no way we can help another person.

 How to Support, not Enable Your Functioning Alcoholic Spouse

-Resources For Helping an Alcoholic Spouse
+Resources for Helping an Alcoholic Spouse